-After the 13-stage counter reaches a count of 4096 XCLK cycles, reset is released.
-At this time, if the clock monitor indicates the presence of an external clock, the limp-home mode is de-asserted and the MCU exits reset normally, using EXTALi clock.
-In the case of crystal start-up time longer than the initial count of 4096 XCLK cycles, or in the absence of an external clock, the MCU leaves the reset state in limp-home mode, with both LHOME flag set and LHIF limp-home interrupt request set, to indicate it is not operating at the desired frequency.
-Each time the 13-stage counter reaches a count of 4096 XCLK cycles, a check of the clock monitor status is performed.
-When the presence of an external clock is detected, the LHOME flag is cleared.
-This sets the limp-home interrupt flag and if enabled by the LHIE bit, the limp-home mode interrupt is requested.
+If the clock monitor indicates the presence of an external clock during the internal reset period, limp-home mode is de-asserted and the 13-stage counter is then driven by EXTALi clock.
+After the 13-stage counter reaches a count of 4096 XCLK cycles, the internal reset is released, the 13-stage counter is reset and the MCU exits reset normally using EXTALi clock.

+However, if the crystal start-up time is longer than the initial count of 4096 XCLK cycles, or in the absence of an external clock, the MCU will leave the reset state in limp-home mode.
+The LHOME flag is set and LHIF limp-home interrupt request is set, to indicate it is not operating at the desired frequency.
+Then after yet another 4096 XCLK cycles followed regularly by 8192 XCLK cycles (corresponding to the 13-stage counter timing out), a check of the clock monitor status is performed.
+When the presence of an external clock is detected limp-home mode is exited generating a limp-home interrupt if enabled.